iuliet716/flash-attention-cuda-from-scratch/docs/04_naive_fused.md

 ## Conclusion

-Step 04 introduces tiled fused attention, avoiding materialization of the full \(N \times N\) attention matrix in HBM.
+Step 04 introduces tiled fused attention, avoiding materialization of the full $(N \times N)$ attention matrix in HBM.

 The following steps optimize how data moves through the fused kernel: